Skip to main content

 Always keep your code source controlled.
 That will enable you to selectively rollback the changes if you don't like what Priset did.

-1. Select Your Mode: Ensure the Model/Mode Dropdown is set to "Developer" for general tasks.
+1. Select Your Model: Ensure the AI Model/Type Dropdown is set to "Developer" for general tasks.

 2. Start a New Session: If you are starting a new task, click the New Session Button to clear the context.
-More info about using session is given in this article.
+More info about using sessions is given in this article.

-3. Write Your Prompt: Clearly describe the task in the Prompt Input Box.
+4. Write Your Prompt: Clearly describe the task in the Prompt Input Box.
+If you used the Architect Mode review the proposed implementation plans.

-5. Review: Analyze the code, diffs in the appropriate IDE windows to see if you like the changes made.
+6. Review: Analyze the code diffs in the appropriate IDE windows to see if you like the changes made.
 Check the explanations in the Main Conversation Pane.
-Sometimes Priset will ask for the user input and would indicate so as part of the conversation.
+Sometimes Priset will ask for user input as part of the conversation.

-8. Fix: If things don't work as expected use the same session to report the problem, exception etc. and request Priset to fix them.
-You can attach screenshots, word or PDF documents that provide more details.
+9. Fix: If things don't work as expected, use the same session to report the problem, exception, etc., and request Priset to fix them.
+You can attach screenshots, Word, or PDF documents that provide more details.

-9. Check In: After the successful testing check in the changes to your source control repository.
+11. Check In: After successful testing and a clean Q&A review, check in the changes to your source control repository.

 alert